lorrainescanlon/farmers-market-review/README.md

 #### News
  - The news page is intended for future development.
  - Currently it displays a news article rendered from the News model.
- - A newletter will appear here as a future add on as described below..
+ - A newletter will appear here as a future add on as described below.

  ![News](/static/docs/images/news.PNG)

 ### Future Features
- - Monthly Newsletter section with calendar of events taking place that like workshops, popup markets, seasonal markets, fairs, festivals, food festivals, competitions.
+ - Monthly Newsletter section with calendar of events taking place like workshops, popup markets, seasonal markets, fairs, festivals, food festivals, competitions.
  - Interview with producer/crafter of the month.
- - Users can subscribe to the newsletter once they have registered an account.
+ - Users can subscribe and unsubscribe to the newsletter once they have registered an account.
- - Have a review like button, like if you found this review helpful.
+ - Have a review like button, for users to like if they found a review helpful.
  - Ability for registered user to upload images of their own along with their reviews.